 1839 Map of Iowa Territory from John Plumbe’s book, “Sketches of Iowa and Wisconsin.”
 One of the earliest works published west of the Mississippi advocating immigration, Plumbe’s book provides us with an early overview of Iowa Territory.
 In the back of his book, Plumbe included a large fold-out map (see above).
 Click here to read more about John Plumbe, Jr.

-After a dismal failure to achieve statehood in 1844, the people of Iowa Territory requested from the territorial governor, James Clarge, that an updated proposed constitution for statehood be written.
+After a dismal failure to achieve statehood in 1844, the people of Iowa Territory requested from the Territorial Governor, James Clarke, that an updated proposed constitution for statehood be written.
 A second Iowa Territorial convention gathered in Iowa City in May 1846 and approved this State Constitution on May 18, 1846.
-The Governor signed it on Sept 9, 1846 and it was then read to the U.S. House by Augustus C. Dodge on Dec 15, 1946, with President James Polk signing it into law on December 28, 1846, making Iowa the 29th state of the Union.
+Governor Clarke signed it on Sept 9, 1846 and it was then read to the U.S. House by Augustus C. Dodge on Dec 15, 1946, with President James Polk signing it into law on December 28, 1846, making Iowa the 29th state of the Union.
 Click here for more information about Iowa Statehood.

 (L-0074) Above is a map of Iowa, Illinois, and Missouri from 1853.
 Engraved by Stiles, Sherman & Smith – entered into US Congress by Daniel Burgess, 1853.

 In August 2021, a very rare J.H.
 Colton map (New York City) of Iowa came up on Ebay.
 Published in 1854, this fold-out map (14′ x 17″) was contained in a nice leather binding.
 An expensive map in its day, it went for $360 – which probably is a low price considering its great value.
 Beautiful!

 (L-0108) Here is an official 1946 Statewide Centennial Iowa Road Map – celebrating Iowa’s 100th Anniversary of its admission to statehood.
 Read more here.